 Andrew gets satisfaction from seeing a problem and finding a way to solve it with code.
 Most of the time, the problems emerge organically based on his interests.
 In college, finding takeaway menus was a problem and there was a big need to make things easier for hungry students.

-When it came to Store Pickup + Delivery, the app grew out of a recognition that for merchants on Shopify, there was a need for a way to automate processing of pickup and delivery orders.
+When it came to Zapiet - Pickup + Delivery, the app grew out of a recognition that for merchants on Shopify, there was a need for a way to automate processing of pickup and delivery orders.
 He now sees in-store pickup as a stepping stone for merchants that have resisted moving online to avoid dealing with shipping and deliveries.
 By offering store pickup they get the benefits of online payments, advertising and more, while operating more or less as they do now.

 Interests outside of the code